 1896 SIFTON MEDAL

-The Franklin Mint featured Sifton on a sterling silver medal struck for the Canadian Historical Association, commemorating his time as minister of the interior under Laurier.
+The Franklin Mint featured Sifton on a sterling silver medal struck for the Canadian Historical Association (CHA) to commemorate his time as minister of the interior under Laurier.

-Founded in 1922, the Canadian Historical Association promotes historical research and scholarship through its Journal of the Canadian Historical Association, CHA Bulletin and a book series highlighting Canadian history.
+Founded in 1922, the CHA promotes historical research and scholarship through its Journal of the Canadian Historical Association, CHA Bulletin and a book series highlighting Canadian history.